xieeryihe/lDetector/README.md

 ### 2.3 File: ./code/oracle.py

-The test [oracle code](https://github.com/xieeryihe/lDetector/blob/main/code/oracle.py).
+The [test oracle code](https://github.com/xieeryihe/lDetector/blob/main/code/oracle.py).
 It is used to determine whether a missed recall occurs.

+All search results are obtained from the search API of M Inc.
+We omit the code snippet of geting search results given the search keywords (test cases) for security concerns of the industrial search API.

 ​